We at Wall Huntington have over 50 years of combined experience in representing injured people throughout Kansas. Here are a few of our case results.

 HEART PATIENT SUFFERS MULTIPLE DECUBITUS ULCERS DUE TO HOSPITAL NURSING STAFF’S FAILURE TO PROPERLY EVALUATING AND IMPLEMENT SAFE GUARDS TO PREVENT SKIN BREAK DOWN FAILURE TO PREVENT AND TREAT BED SORES

-Larry Wall & Tina Huntington filed a lawsuit against a Wichita hospital on behalf of an elderly patient who was hospitalized in its facility in July of 2003 due to persistent nausea and vomiting.
+Larry Wall & Tina Huntington filed a lawsuit against a Wichita hospital on behalf of an elderly patient who was hospitalized in its facility due to persistent nausea and vomiting.
 He would ultimately require heart surgery.
 In August, about a month into his admission, the hospital staff documented the patient had skin breakdown on his buttocks.
 No measurements or photographs were taken.
 After Over forty-six hours later, the patient was evaluated by the “wound care nurse” concerning the area of skin breakdown on his buttocks.
 The patient was noted as being very weak and on dialysis for long periods of time.
 The patient’s skin breakdown had continued to deteriorate.
 The patient’s skin breakdown continued to deteriorate and was later described as a large area stage II-III pressure ulcer over the sacrum/coccyx region, with very irregular borders over the left buttock ,with tissue erosion and moist black eschar in the center of the wound, in addition to erythema and induration noted over the area with the greatest in duration over the coccyx.
 Post debridement the wound was measured as 5 x 3 cm x 1.8 cm deep.
 Two additional ulcers were noted on the right buttock.
 They were documented as two smaller ulcers that had bridged together, with erythema and in duration noted over the coccyx region.
-The right buttock wound was documented as a stage II ulceration with red/pink tissue base and scant serous drainage., In September of 2003, the patient was transferred to Our Lady of Lourdes for inpatient rehabilitation therapy secondary to his continued need for assistance with mobility and self-care.
+The right buttock wound was documented as a stage II ulceration with red/pink tissue base and scant serous drainage, the patient was transferred to Our Lady of Lourdes for inpatient rehabilitation therapy secondary to his continued need for assistance with mobility and self-care.
 Photographs were taken at that time identifying the skin breakdown as Stage IV.
 The patient would continue to suffer from wounds until his death.
 The National Quality Forum has included Bed Sores on its list of 28 inexcusable outcomes in a health care setting.
 The outcomes are referred to as “Never Events.”
 A confidential settlement was reached prior to trial.

 WRONGFUL DEATH OF PATIENT DUE TO CLINIC STAFF’S FAILURE TO DIAGNOSE AND TREAT CLASSIC SYMPTOMS OF UNSTABLE ANGINA